 Knit with Liz Chandler @PurlsAndPixels 🧶

-🎥 Watch the full process here or keep reading to see each step broken down.
+Watch the full process here, or keep reading to see each step broken down.

-What Materials Do I Need to Knit a Scarf?
+Materials Needed to Knit a Beginner Scarf

 Yarn to Knit Scarves